spectrocloud/librarium/docs/docs-content/vertex/system-management/registry-override.md

 ---
 sidebar_label: "Override Registry Configuration"
 title: "Override Registry Configuration"
-description: "Learn how to override the image registry configuration for a Private Cloud Gateway (PCG) in Palette."
+description: "Learn how to override the image registry configuration for Palette VerteX."
 hide_table_of_contents: false
-sidebar_position: 60
+sidebar_position: 120
-tags: ["pcg"]
+tags: ["vertex"]
 keywords: ["enterprise kubernetes", "multi cloud kubernetes"]
 ---

-You can override the image registry configuration for a Private Cloud Gateway (PCG) to use a custom image registry.
-This feature is useful when you want to use a custom image registry to store and manage the images used by the PCG cluster.
+You can override the image registry configuration for Palette VerteX to reference a different image registry.
+This feature is useful when you want to use a custom image registry to store and manage the images VerteX uses.
-The image registry configuration is applied to the PCG cluster and is used to pull the required images for the PCG cluster.

 ## Prerequisites

-Before overriding the image registry configuration for a PCG, ensure you have the following:
+Before overriding the image registry configuration for VerteX, ensure you have the following:

-- An active PCG cluster.
-Refer to [Deploy a PCG](../deploy-pcg/deploy-pcg.md) to learn how to deploy a PCG.
+- A deployed and healthy [VerteX cluster](../install-palette-vertex/install-palette-vertex.md).

-- Access to the kubeconfig file for the PCG cluster.
-You need the kubeconfig file to access the PCG cluster and apply the image registry configuration.
+- Access to the kubeconfig file for the VerteX cluster.
+You need the kubeconfig file to access the VerteX cluster and apply the image registry configuration.

   :::tip

-  You can download the kubeconfig file from the PCG cluster details page in Palette.
-Navigate to the PCG cluster details page.
+  If you deployed VerteX through the Palette CLI, then you can download the kubeconfig file from the VerteX cluster details page in the system console.
+Navigate to the **Enterprise Cluster Migration** page.
 Click on the **Admin Kubeconfig** link to download the kubeconfig file.
-If you need help with configuring kubectl to access the PCG cluster, refer to the [Access Cluster with CLI](../../cluster-management/palette-webctl.md) guide.
+If you need help with configuring kubectl to access the VerteX cluster, refer to the [Access Cluster with CLI](../../clusters/cluster-management/palette-webctl.md) guide.
+If you deployed VerteX onto an existing Kubernetes cluster, reach out to your cluster administrator for the kubeconfig file.

   :::

-- Access to a terminal session that has network access to the PCG cluster.
+- Access to a terminal session that has network access to the VerteX cluster.

 - The kubectl command-line tool installed on your local machine.
 Refer to the [kubectl installation](https://kubernetes.io/docs/tasks/tools/install-kubectl/) guide to learn how to install kubectl.